Tommy Eytle: Acting career

 His most notable role was playing the Trinidadian charmer, Jules Tavernier, in BBC's EastEnders from 1990 to 1997.
 The introduction of the Tavernier family heralded the first time that an entire family had joined the programme all at once.
 Their introduction was also a well-intentioned attempt to portray a wider range of black characters than had previously been achieved on the show.
 Eytle played the role for seven years, remaining after the departures of all of his on-screen family.
 Towards the end of his time on the show his character became semi-regular, and his appearances became increasingly sparse due to Eytle's poor-health.
 He was never given an official exit from the series, but was not featured again after December 1997.

-Personal life
+Personal life and death

 Eytle was one of eight children and two of his elder brothers also had successful careers in Britain.
 Ernest Eytle was a well-known cricket commentator for the BBC and Les Eytle became the first black mayor of the London Borough of Lewisham in 1984.

 In 1951, Eytle married Avis D'Ornellas, who was also a native from Guyana.
 They lived in Kenley, Surrey.
 Eytle died of a heart attack aged 80 on 19 June 2007, in Reading, Berkshire, survived by his wife.